Thomas-George-T/thomas-george-t.github.io/content/home/experience.md

 * Engaged primarily in developing Spark Scala code involving RDD’s, dataframes, and SparkSQL.
 * Developed shell scripts to process 1.5 TB CSV, Parquet data from inbound to the outbound layer for generating Tableau reports.
-* Developed CI/CD pipelines using Bamboo to build & deploy scripts and ETL jars into pre-prod and prod environments to reduce manual effort.
+* Developed fully automated CI/CD pipelines using Bamboo to migrate Unix items and ETL jars into pre-prod and prod environments removing any manual effort.

-Innovations :
+Innovations:

+* Automated validation reports post-migration bringing down costs by 90%.
 * Improved runtime from 18 hours to 9.5 hours by refactoring Spark Scala ETL code.
 * Refactored tables to use parquet formats, snappy compressions, and include dynamic partitions.
 * Improved efficiency and turnaround time from 6 hours to 1.5 hours by automating data quality and validity checks between Hive and SQL server loads.